k-lord/skyscraper/README.md

 # Skyscraper
 A web-scraping application to scrape the latest headlines from Sky News.

-## Current Features in V1:
-The Saved Articles feature allows the client to save an article to a reading list for later reference.

-## Updates in later Versions:
-Upcoming updates will add a comments feature to the Saved Articles.

 ## Languages, Libraries, and Databases Used
 - HTML
 - CSS